 Becoming a resource means you have to do more homework and become the industry expert; the product guru; or the ‘go-to’ guy when clients have a question.
 Resources do more.
 Extra.
 They create value.

 2. Build Stronger Personal Relationships

-All things being equal, people will buy from people they know, like and trust.
+All things being equal, people will buy from people they know, like, and trust.
 In fact, all things being relatively unequal, people will still buy from people they know, like and trust.
 How well do you know your clients?
 How well do they know you?
 What have you done to create likability and trust?

 You see, that’s the difference between a transaction and a relationship.
 Customers can transact business with any company/sales rep that is relatively decent and competent.
-But they would prefer to do business with people who not only add the value (See Strategy #1) but who are interesting, likeable and ‘worthy’ of the business.
+But they would prefer to do business with people who not only add value (See Strategy #1) but who are interesting, likable, and ‘worthy’ of the business.

 Even in B2B situations, there is still an element of emotion in the buying process.